 (Sentinel Event Notification System for Occupational Risks)

-Since 1978, hospitals, physicians, clinics and employers who know or suspect an individual has a work-related illness must report it to Michigan Department of Licensing and Regulatory Affairs (LARA) within 10 days under Public Act 368 of 1978, Part 56 as amended.
-Project SENSOR (Sentinel Event Notification System for Occupational Risks) is a federally funded grant to assist the state in conducting patient and workplace follow up based on the approximately 10,000 occupational disease reports received each year at LARA.
+Since 1978, hospitals, physicians, clinics and employers who know or suspect an individual has a work-related illness must report it to Michigan Department of Labor and Economic Opportunity (LEO) within 10 days under Public Act 368 of 1978, Part 56 as amended.
+Project SENSOR (Sentinel Event Notification System for Occupational Risks) is a federally funded grant to assist the state in conducting patient and workplace follow up based on the approximately 10,000 occupational disease reports received each year at LEO.
 Under Michigan Law, conditions such as carpal tunnel syndrome, respiratory illness, hearing loss, dermatitis, work-related stress, heavy metal poisoning, and heat stroke are all reportable.
-It is a misdemeanor to neglect to report patients to the LARA, punishable by a $50 fine per report not submitted.
+It is a misdemeanor to neglect to report patients to the LEO, punishable by a $50 fine per report not submitted.

-The occupational and environmental health team at Michigan State University under the direction of Kenneth Rosenman, M.D., works with the Michigan Department of Health and Human Services (MDHHS) and the Michigan Department of Licensing and Regulatory Affairs (LARA) to administer the occupational disease reporting and surveillance program.
+The occupational and environmental health team at Michigan State University under the direction of Kenneth Rosenman, M.D., works with the Michigan Department of Health and Human Services (MDHHS) and the Michigan Department of Labor and Economic Opportunity (LEO) to administer the occupational disease reporting and surveillance program.
 Interviews of patients with occupational lung disease, including work-related asthma and silicosis, are routinely conducted to determine the patient's workplace conditions and exposures.
 Individuals with other conditions are selectively followed up.
 A Michigan Occupational Safety and Health Administration (MIOSHA) enforcement inspection may then be conducted to determine current conditions and exposures at the facility where the patient developed their illness.

 Occupational disease reporting by health professionals is critical to document the nature and extent of work-related illness in Michigan.
 It facilitates the prioritization of intervention efforts and helps determine the most effective and efficient manner to direct limited resources to reduce the burden that occupational diseases place on workers and their families.
 In addition, the prevention of occupational diseases benefits companies by reducing claims for Workers’ Compensation.